 Our students also benefit from small class sizes, classes taught by faculty (not teaching assistants) who are accessible to students, and individual advising by members of the faculty.

 The curriculum is interdisciplinary and flexible, allowing degree options in biology, biochemistry, bioinformatics, molecular biochemistry and biophysics, and combined biology/psychology.
-Illinois Tech biology also offers a STEM teaching minor and dual B.S./M.S., dual B.S./M.D. or D.O., and dual B.S./optometry degrees.
+Illinois Tech biology also offers a dual B.S./M.S., dual B.S./M.D. or D.O., and dual B.S./optometry degrees.

 Research areas include: